dimipapadeas/djibouti/README.md

 ### Point 0 - General

 1. Q: Implementing security restrictions/checks will not be a target for the PoC.
 However, should we support some very basic user authentication?
 Regarding the calls in (P5) and (P6) we could have some basic, token-based authentication in place especially since (P14) will be deployed on public Internet.
 A: Yes.
 Basic security is required.
 Discuss with UKMO to re-use part of infrastructure.
-Security will focus on users like Muktar and not end-users.
+Security will focus on users like Mouktar and not end-users.

 2. Q: Do we want commercial search engines to also crawl AWC?
 A: Not at this point.